Akshitha-js/Motor-Imagery-Classification-Using-EEG-Signals/README.md

 This repository implements and compares three powerful models for EEG motor imagery classification:

 - ⚙️ **DeepConvNet** — Robust CNN-based model for spatial feature extraction.
-- 🔄 **Self-Normalizing Temporal Convolutional Network (SNN-TCN)** — Effective for capturing temporal dynamics in EEG signals.
+- 🔄 **Temporal Convolutional Network (TCN)** — Effective for capturing temporal dynamics in EEG signals.
-- 🧬 **Hybrid Model** — Combines DeepConvNet, SNN-TCN, and an Attention Mechanism for enhanced performance.
+- 🧬 **Hybrid Model** — Combines DeepConvNet, TCN, and an Attention Mechanism for enhanced performance.

 ---